We are the Greenough and North Bruce Wilderness Alliance

 Our mission is to conserve and restore the natural wild environment of lands along the western shore of the Northern Bruce Peninsula for everyone and forever.

-For the protection of natural habitat, we plan to acquire and maintain wilderness lands for long-term public benefit, acquire and restore contiguous lands to enhance wildlife corridors, educate and promote the public’s appreciation of the natural wilderness, and align with other charities, organizations, institutions, events or activities that support our mission.
+For the protection of natural habitat, the Greenough and North Bruce Wilderness Alliance ("Wilderness Alliance") plans to acquire and maintain wilderness lands for long-term habitat protection and restore contiguous lands to enhance wildlife corridors.
+We plan to educate and promote the public’s appreciation of the natural wilderness, and align with other charities, organizations, institutions, events or activities that support our mission.

 We are an Associate Member of the Ontario Land Trust Association (“OLTA”) as an Emerging Land Trust.
 As part of our association with the OLTA, we have agreed to support the 2019 Canadian Land Trust Standards and Practices and have accepted these as the technical and ethical guidelines for our organization’s land securement and stewardship operations.